PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 Got it?
 Done?
 OK!

-Before we hit play you need to re-add the `TerrainGenerator` to the Chunk:
+Before we hit play you need to re-add the `CavesTerrainGenerator` to the Chunk:

 ![](/Assets/terrain_generator_add_caves_to_chunk.png)